-• where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation and where all other relevant checks have been carried out.

-17.2 Section 128 Checks
+- For newly appointed staff who are engaging in regulated activity, pending the receipt of an Enhanced Certificate with Barred List information from the Disclosure and Barring Service (DBS) and where all other relevant checks have been carried out; or, - Where an individual has worked in a post in a school or college that brought them into regular contact with children or young persons which ended not more than three months prior to that person's appointment to the organisation and where all other relevant checks have been carried out. - 17.4 Section 128 Checks

-A section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
+A Section 128 direction prohibits or restricts an unsuitable individual from participating in the management of an independent school, including academies and free schools.
 An individual who is subject to a section 128 direction is unable to:

-• take up a management position in an independent school, academy, or in a free school as an employee;

-• be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or,

-• be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.
+- Take up a management position in an independent school, academy, or in a free school as an employee; - Be a Trustee of an academy or free school trust; a Trustee or member of a proprietor body of an independent school; or - Be a Trustee on any Trustee Board in an independent school, academy or free school that retains or has been delegated any management responsibilities.